bertomartin/git-recipes/content/03-object-database.md

     Initial commit

 There are several different things going on here.
 First, the commit object refers to a tree object: the one we saw earlier for the root directory of our project.
 It then lists commit author, email and date.
-Finally, it includes the commit message we supplied when creating the commit.
+Finally, it includes the entire commit message we supplied when creating the commit.

 A commit object can be seen as a snapshot of the project on a particular point in time.
 The contents of that snapshot is defined by the root tree the commit refers to.
+That tree will in turn know about blobs and other trees, so we can completely re-create a working copy from a single commit.

 There is one object left in our database, so let's inspect it: